Littlefield, Texas: 1973 train accident

 The accident caused a major impact in the community.
 Joe Frausto, father of David and Diana Frausto, was driving through town when he came upon the scene of the accident and saw the bodies of his children.
 Members of the community volunteered to stay with the Frausto, Ortiz, Medina, Martinez, and Davis families, ensuring that the families would not be left alone.
 Teachers reported leading their students in prayer and some discussion, but for the most part, contemporary reports reflected a quiet response from elementary-school students, even as the wrecked bus was temporarily moved into a field within sight of the school.
 The bus route was continued within days, with Claude Oliver serving as bus driver.
 Two memorial services were held on February 8, 1973, for the students.
 The first was held at the Littlefield Junior High School auditorium in the morning before classes started, and was for junior-high and high-school students.
 The second service was held in the same auditorium later in the day for kindergarten through sixth-grade students.

 The police probe into the accident did not lead to any criminal charges.
 A suit was filed on March 3, 1973, by the Ortiz family against the Santa Fe railroad company and Artis Ray Johnson for the deaths of Edward and Aurora Ortiz and for the injuries of Betty Ortiz.
 The Foley family also filed a suit for the injuries received by their son, Terry.
 An earlier suit was also filed by three families of victims.
 The Atchison, Topeka, and Santa Fe Railroad Co. filed a third-party suit against Johnson for lacking the qualification to drive the bus and against Littlefield ISD for negligence in hiring Johnson.

-Climate

-According to the Köppen climate classification system, Littlefield has a semiarid climate, BSk on climate maps.